Casalnuovo di Napoli: Illegal waste practices

+Culture

 Religious traditions

 The city has many parishes, but also chapels, the main ones: San Giacomo Apostolo il Maggiore (patron saint) and San Nicola di Bari (Patron of Licignano).
 In addition to the Catholic churches there are also some Christian evangelical churches and a hall of the Kingdom of Jehovah's Witnesses.
 The city also has a second patron: San Biagio, celebrated on February 3.
 Many traditions are linked to this date.
 In the first place the typical one of the country, also for the other patrons, to bring the statue of the saint in procession through the city.
 San Biagio is protector of the throat and pets.
 On 3 February, the faithful take the animals to the church to be blessed, or they go to the church to be blessed with holy oil.

 Officially, however, San Biagio is not the patron saint of the city, like San Giacomo.
 In fact it is called "patorno di Passaggio", the legend says that the statue of the saint, carried by a cart, was directed to Cancello and Arnone, but the cart wheel broke right in front of the village church, a testimony, for the faithful, that the saint did not want to leave the country.
 Since then the statue has been kept in the church where it was first sheltered.

-The majority of the population is of Catholic orientation, but there are also substantial communities of Jehovah's Witnesses and Protestant, and in minimal percentage Sunni Muslims.
+The majority of the population is Catholic, but there are also substantial communities of Jehovah's Witnesses and Protestant, and in minimal percentage Sunni Muslims.

+Education

+Casalnuovo di Napoli have several elementary schools and middle schools: the ICS "Enrico De Nicola" is set in Casalnuovo (Via Roma and Via Benevento) as ICS "Ragazzi d'Europa" (Via De Curtis), the ICS "Aldo Moro" in Licignano (Via Pigna and Via Marconi) and the ICS "Raffaele Viviani" in Tavernanova (Via Zi Carlo).
+Outside the public school system work different private schools.
+The city opened the first high school early 2000's and in the early 2020s activated the first online university: